Weave Code

 laravel/serializable-closure

-Securely serialize and unserialize PHP closures with Laravel’s maintained fork of opis/closure 3.x, updated for modern PHP without requiring FFI.
-Wrap closures in SerializableClosure, set a secret key, and safely persist or transport executable callbacks.
+Securely serialize and unserialize PHP closures with Laravel’s fork of opis/closure 3.x, updated for modern PHP without requiring FFI.
+Wrap closures in SerializableClosure, set a secret key for signing, serialize safely, then restore with getClosure().

 View on GitHub